redotvideo/haven/README.md

 <p align="center">
     Haven lets you build LLM-powered applications <b>hosted entirely on your own infrastructure</b>.<br>
-    Simply select an open source model you want to run - Haven will instantiate a production-ready API server hosted in your local GCP environment.
+    Simply select an open source model you want to run - Haven will instantiate a production-ready API server hosted in your local Google Cloud environment.
 </p>